NATURAL RESOURCES POLICE OFFICER CANDIDATE

-2. Employees in this classification will be assigned training duties which require the operation of a motor vehicle and will be required to possess a motor vehicle operator’s license valid in the State of Maryland.
+2. Employees in this classification will be assigned duties which require the operation of a motor vehicle and will be required to possess a motor operator’s license valid in the State of Maryland.

 1. Selection standards for police officer certification are established by the Maryland Police and Correctional Training Commission in accordance with the Annotated Code of Maryland, Public Safety Article, Section 3-207.
 These selection criteria are listed in detail in the Code of Maryland Regulations 12.04.01.04 and include the following:

 Must be at least 21 years of age

 A completed background investigation, including a check of criminal history